662 Home Products Videos

 Ceramic Tile Flooring

 - Installation: Ceramic tile requires a fair amount of expertise to install, but it can make a good do-it-yourself project if you take the time to learn the proper techniques.
-Most ceramic tile is glued down, though floating tile floors that lock together, such as Cliks from Daltile, are available.
+Most ceramic tile is glued down, though floating tile floors that lock together are available.

 - Durability: Ceramic tile is very durable and easy to clean, though tiles can crack over time, and grout lines may become stained or dirty.